7nolikov/7nolikov.github.io/7nolikov/content/posts/truly-free-cloud-hosting.md

 **Features**: Railway supports Git-based deploys, persistent storage, and built-in database support for PostgreSQL, MySQL, Redis, and MongoDB.
 It charges based on actual usage (RAM hours, CPU hours, storage, network egress).

+{{< admonition >}}
-- **Trigger for Paid Usage**: The primary trigger is the exhaustion of the one-time $5 trial credit, which immediately stops services.
+**Trigger for Paid Usage**: The primary trigger is the exhaustion of the one-time $5 trial credit, which immediately stops services.
 For the Hobby plan, exceeding the $5 monthly usage credit incurs additional charges.
 Railway's model is designed to quickly transition users to a paid structure once they demonstrate any significant usage.
+{{< /admonition >}}

 ### Render